Apetor: Death

 On 26 November 2021, Eckhoff fell through the ice at Jakobs dam, a lake west of Kongsberg, while recording a video for his YouTube channel.
 After a witness reported hearing him calling for help, he was rescued by divers who performed CPR, before he was flown to Ullevål University Hospital by air ambulance.
 He died on 27 November at the hospital despite resuscitation attempts.
 The police reported that a hole had been cut into the ice of the lake, that he was alone at the scene of the accident, and that foul play was not suspected.
 His identity as the victim of the drowning was not disclosed until 28 November, when police reported on his death in a press release, with his family aware that his death was to be made public.
 At the time of his death, his channel had 1.2 million subscribers.

-His last video, entitled "I am Not Dead, I am 57 Today", was uploaded on 22 November 2021, five days before his death.
+His last video, titled "I am Not Dead, I am 57 Today", was uploaded on 22 November 2021, five days before his death.
 He had been uploading similar videos since 2017, celebrating his birthday every year.
 In the comment section of the video, he received an outpouring of support after his death, including comments from the aforementioned 4ETG, and from notable individuals like musicians Alan Walker and PelleK.
 Similar sentiments of grief were expressed in the comments of his other videos for several days after his death, in addition to various other social media platforms, including Facebook, Reddit, and the Polish Wykop, where internet users conveyed how their holidays would be sad in his absence.
 Candles were also lit in his memory by fans outside the Norwegian embassy in Prague, Czechia.

 His funeral was held at Orelund chapel in Sandefjord on 7 December.
 After the ceremony, his bier was transferred to Ekeberg graveyard.

+Eckhoff is the namesake of the stonefly species Protonemura apetor, which was first described in July 2023.

+Eckhoff's life was depicted over three episodes of the podcast series Historier fra virkeligheten ("Stories from Reality") published by NRK in October 2023.
+It was created by Sigurd Øygarden Flæten based on interviews with Eckhoff's family and friends.